Albany Medical College Virtual Anatomy Lab

 Add the intercostal nerves.

-Notice that thoracic nerve 1 sits on top of the first rib.
-To what nerve grouping does it contribute?
+Notice that the ventral ramus of the 1st thoracic spinal nerve (T1) runs across the superior surface of the first rib.
+To which major nerve network does it contribute?

 Observe that each intercostal neurovascular bundle (vein, artery, and nerve) travels in the costal groove along the inferior border of the rib.
 Why is this clinically significant?